Back to Reference

 Obviously, the ideal — and best — CSAT score is 100%.
 However, it's not that easy to attain even if it should be your goal.
 This mostly happens because CSAT scores aren't an exact science, especially since every business, product, or industry is unique.

 In general, anything lower than 50% is less desirable.
-It means that half of your customers aren’t satisfied with the experience you’re giving them.
-The sweet spot is anything above 70%, showing that your customers are satisfied with your product or service.
+It means that half of your customers aren't satisfied with the experience you're giving them.
+The sweet spot is anything above 70%, showing that your customers are satisfied.
+However, going beyond satisfaction to build engagement has tangible benefits, as customers with strong emotional connections have been shown to spend 46% more than those without them.

 CSAT score benchmarks by industry